 Matthew is 30, married, no kids, and living in his first home in Parkville, MD.
 The house came with a 15,000 gallon pool, and after the initial excitement wore off, he and his wife will swim maybe on the weekends during the summer, with the occasional get-together at their pool with some of their friends.

-Matthew cuts and glues the pipe to plumb the salt system into his piping in about thirty-five minutes, and connects its power cord to his pool pump's timer in about eight minutes.
+Matthew cuts and glues the pipe to plumb the salt system into his piping in about fourty-five minutes, and connects its power cord to his pool pump's timer in about five minutes.
 He dumps the salt into the pool in just about ten minutes.
-Matthew has converted his pool to a salt system in under an hour!
+Matthew has converted his pool to a salt system in about an hour!

-$735.21 - Total Estimated Cost.
-Looking back a year later, Matthew was shocked that he only spent about $34 dollars on his pool for the rest of that year for some muriatic acid to balance the pH.
+4) Total Cost - $1,058 - Total Estimated Cost.
+Looking back a year later, Matthew was shocked that he only spent about $40 dollars on his pool for the rest of that year for some muriatic acid to balance the pH.

 So as you can see, a DIY installation is very simple to do and a pretty fast process!
 More importantly, it does save you money.
 But what if you don’t feel comfortable installing it yourself and rather leave that to the professionals?
 We’ll go over that now.